GLOBAL MARKETS-Shares gain, bonds fall as signs point to world growth

 "The jobless claims rose, but they were not really that far off from the consensus forecast."

-Global equity markets rose, with European shares registering their best session since early August.
+Global equity markets rose, with major European indexes up more than 1 percent.

 European shares snapped a three-session losing streak after manufacturing survey data for August suggested that growth was taking root in the euro zone.